Great! Now that you’re logged in, you should enter your club’s ‘Officials’ tab to show you an overview of your officials’ Safe Selection progress.

 Fully Compliant Club Officials

-All officials must be fully compliant with the Safe Selection Process if they are to take part in any football activity.
-You can check if your official has completed the following via your list of Officials dashboard and by ‘viewing’ your official’s profile:
+All officials must be fully complaint with the Safe Selection Process if they are to take part in any football activity.
+If one of your listed officials has either a red; CW, PVG or DEC, they must complete the following to become fully compliant:

 An official in a regulated role* must obtain a PVG through SWF specifically.
 PVGs through any other association or club are not accepted.

-Three copies of ID must be sent with the official’s PVG, signed by the Club Secretary or CWPO.
+Note that three copies of ID must also be sent with the official’s digital PVG form.
 The copies of ID must include x1 photo ID and x2 IDs with proof of address within the last three months*

 *Regulated roles include: